After someone has died, one of the first things that must be done is to legally register the death with our Registration Service.

 If you wish to give us this information, you must bring as many of the following documents belonging to the deceased person as possible to the appointment.

 - Concessionary bus pass

-If you do not have this information handy, or you do not wish to provide this information during the registration appointment, you can choose to use a dedicated telephone service at a later date.
-The registrar will provide you with a unique reference number and details of who to call.
+If you do not have this information handy, or you do not wish to provide this information during the registration appointment, you can choose to use a dedicated phone service at a later date.
+The registrar will give you a unique reference number and details of who to call.

 If the deceased person lived outside of Somerset we will advise you at your appointment if government services within their local area are part of this notification service.

 All the organisations we contact will use the information to update their records within 15 days.
 We treat all your information securely, sensitively and in accordance with the law.

 The organisations and services we contact include

 - Council tax benefit